 Next, the skin is separated from the abdominal wall all the way up to your ribs and a large skin flap is lifted to reveal the vertical muscles in your abdomen.
 Pulling them together with suture material tightens the muscles.
 This provides a firmer abdominal wall and narrows the waistline.
 The skin flap is then stretched down and the extra skin is removed.
 A new hole is cut for your navel, which is then stitched in place.
 Finally, the incisions will be stitched and a temporary drainage tube will be inserted to drain excess fluid from the surgical site.
 Dressings and a girdle will be applied.

 In a mini abdominoplasty, the skin is separated only between the incision line and the navel.
 This skin flap is stretched down, the excess is removed, and the incision is stitched together.

-Be sure to ask about a lower body lift…an exciting new method of rejuvenating the hips, thighs, buttocks and abdomen with one surgery.
-When the date for your procedure has been set, we will provide you with specific instructions for the days immediately before and after surgery.
-A number of points may be covered, including:
+Be sure to ask about a lower body lift…an exciting new method of rejuvenating the hips, thighs, buttocks and abdomen.

 After Your Abdominoplasty Surgery

 For the first few days, your abdomen will be tight and swollen.
 You’re likely to feel moderate pain and discomfort that can be controlled by medication.
-Depending on the extent of the surgery, you may be released within a few hours or you may wish to remain hospitalized for one to two days.
 We will give you instructions for post-operative care.
 Though it may be difficult to stand up straight at first, you should start walking as soon as possible.

 Getting Back to Normal